codewithkunal404/Jquery_tutorial/README.md

      👉 The two left and right <span> element is a child of the <li> and a descendant of <ul> and <div>

-     👉  left and right <span> are siblings childs which is  childs  of its smae parent <li>
+     👉  left and right <span> are siblings childs which is  childs  of its same parent <li>